FedorBoretsky/Finding-Surfaces--UIKit/README.md

 ## Functionality

-The app detects horizontal surfaces and displays the ship on them
+The app detects horizontal surfaces and displays the ship on them.

 ## Screenshot